Claims — March 17, 2026

 The proposed planting location is on Town grounds near the Lion's Den shelter, where it will be visible to park visitors and provide seasonal beauty for residents and guests.
 The Cedar Lake Parks Team will coordinate the planting and ensure the tree is properly installed and maintained.

-We respectfully request the Council's approval to move forward with this planting as part of our Arbor Day celebration.
+The Council's approval is respectfully requested to move forward with this planting as part of the Arbor Day celebration.

-Memo: Bandstand Sign for the Lakeside Artist Guild Summer Concert Series
+Memo — Bandstand Sign for Lakeside Artist Guild Summer Concert Series

 From: Mindi Ray, CPRP, Superintendent Parks and Recreation